Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 Second Home Visa: Two to six weeks from online application to visa issuance, based on applicant reports.
 Delays are most common at the fund verification stage.
 After entry, the 90-day window to submit proof of deposit or property ownership is a firm deadline.

 Retirement KITAS: Processing is handled by the sponsoring agent.
-Timeline from document submission to ITAS issuance is typically four to eight weeks depending on office volume.
+Timeline from document submission to ITAS issuance is usually four to eight weeks depending on office volume.

-Remote Worker KITAS: Two to four weeks when applying from outside Indonesia.
-Three to five weeks if converting from another visa type while already in the country.
+Remote Worker KITAS: The official processing time is five working days after payment.
+In practice, applicants report two to four weeks when applying from outside Indonesia, and three to five weeks if converting from another visa type while already in the country.

 Agent fees are separate from official government fees and vary significantly between providers.
 Bali-based agencies set their own service rates.
-For Retirement KITAS, agent/sponsor fees commonly add IDR 11–14 million on top of official fees.
-For Remote Worker and Second Home applications, agent fees typically range from USD 300–600.
+For Retirement KITAS, agent/sponsor fees commonly add IDR 11 to 14 million on top of official fees.
+For Remote Worker and Second Home applications, agent fees usually range from USD 300 to 600.

-Bali processes a large share of Indonesia's foreign resident applications.
-The Denpasar immigration office operates under sustained pressure, and small details — the exact format of a sponsor letter, notarization levels, photograph background colour — can be interpreted differently by different officers.
-Experienced local agents who work regularly with the Denpasar office handle this far more efficiently than first-time applicants.
+Bali processes a large share of Indonesia's foreign resident applications, and the Denpasar immigration office is consistently busy.
+Local offices may read small details differently, such as the exact format of a sponsor letter, notarization levels, or photograph background colour.
+Experienced local agents who work with the office regularly tend to handle these faster than first-time applicants.

 Jakarta's Ditjen Imigrasi headquarters is where unusual cases and escalations end up.
-For standard applications following routine categories, Jakarta is generally more procedurally predictable than Bali.
+For routine categories, Jakarta tends to be more predictable than Bali.

 Fund verification delays for Second Home and Silver Hair applicants.
 Moving money into an Indonesian state-owned bank takes time, and some applicants underestimate how long account opening and international transfers take.
 Starting the banking process before applying for the visa is commonly advised.